SnowballTwo/StreamInvoke/README.md

 }
 ```

 ## Creating an implementation by wrapping a System.IO.Stream.
-StructLayout is essential!
+Struct layout attribute is essential.

 ```csharp
 [StructLayout( LayoutKind.Sequential )]